 Your GP or ENT Consultant will need to ask about your symptoms and examine you to find out the cause of your nosebleeds.
 This may involve looking inside your nose, possibly with an endoscope (a flexible instrument with a small camera at the end), measuring your blood pressure and carrying out blood tests.

 Treatment for recurrent nosebleeds includes cauterising (sealing by chemical or heat application) the area that bleeds or in extreme cases, ligation (tying off) of the blood vessels that cause the bleed.
-These are usually very successful in stopping recurrent nosebleeds, and are relatively minor procedures.

 You’ll usually be able to go home on the same day as your operation.
 Before you go home we’ll check that there is no bleeding from your nose and we’ll discuss follow-up visits and any medication with you before you leave hospital.